Helensvale

 Helensvale lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Helensvale's population was approximately 20,991 as of November 2025.
-This figure represents a growth of 2,042 people since the 2021 Census, which reported a population of 18,949.
-The increase is inferred from the estimated resident population of 20,815 in June 2024 and an additional 306 validated new addresses since the Census date.
-This results in a population density ratio of 1,042 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
-Helensvale's growth rate of 10.8% since the 2021 census exceeded both the non-metro area average (8.8%) and the national average, positioning it as a growth leader in the region.
+Helensvale's population was around 21,002 as of February 2026, according to AreaSearch's analysis.
+This figure represents an increase of 2,053 people since the 2021 Census, which reported a population of 18,949.
+The change is inferred from the estimated resident population of 20,815 in June 2024 and an additional 325 validated new addresses since the Census date.
+This results in a population density ratio of 1,043 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
+Helensvale's growth rate of 10.8% since the 2021 census exceeded the Rest of Qld (9.1%) and the national average, indicating it as a growth leader in the region.
 Interstate migration contributed approximately 49.5% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-It is noted that these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections are applied where utilized.
-Considering projected demographic shifts, a significant population increase in the top quartile of Australian non-metropolitan areas is forecast, with Helensvale expected to increase by 7,269 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 33.8% over the 17 years.
+These state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort.
+Considering projected demographic shifts, a significant population increase is forecast for the top quartile of Australian non-metropolitan areas, with Helensvale expected to increase by 7,269 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall gain of 33.7% over the 17 years.

 Frequently Asked Questions - Population